 Step-by-step instructions to invite participants:

-- Organise a group of 6-12 people to take the course with you.
+- Organise a group of 6-12 people to take the experience with you.
 They can be dispersed in other offices, at home, or in a meeting room together.

-- Set up a meeting invite with your preferred Video Conferencing tool.
+- Set up a meeting invite with the location or your preferred Video Conferencing tool.
 Copy and paste this template into the meeting invite and tweak it to fit your experience: “You’re invited to a new group learning experience, [Course Title goes here].
-It’s a new, engaging way to have learn about these sorts of topics and promotes engaging discussions.
+It’s a new, engaging way to learn and grow as a team and uses a combination of mobile interaction and group discussion.
 You only need to bring your phone and a curious mind to the session.
 Please ensure you charge and update the device before you arrive.”

 What is the role of a participant